Damage to Property: Insurance

 I carry my British Cycling membership card so if I’m involved in an accident I can give the other party my membership number in respect to exchanging insurance details.

 To take out a membership with British Cycling, click HERE.

-Like any sport, the chance of injury from cyclist-error is high while learning and drops significantly as the rider gains competence operating the more complex Penny-Farthing.
-Reducing this error is covered in the “Beginner’s” section of this site.
+Like any sport, the chance of injury from cyclist-error is high while learning and drops significantly as the rider gains competence.
+Reducing operator error is covered in the “Learning” section.
 Indeed, one never stops learning to ride a Penny-Farthing it’s been said 😉

 However, risk from external sources remains constant over time and is independent of a Penny-Farthing rider’s technical competence which is covered in this section under the below headings: